Spotting An Attention Addict

 Some Are Diagnosed Attention Seekers, Many Are Not

 Then there are the people, and they are everywhere, who simply cannot stop talking, stop demanding attention, constantly craving the spotlight and need to be motivated.
 These are attention seekers, the sympathy addicts, the ones who a “I’m fine thank you,” is not an acceptable response.
-They will stop you in your track to give you the twists and turns of their life, whether you want to hear it or not.
+They will stop you in your track to give you the twists and turns of their life, whether you want to hear it or not as if they expect you to order sympathy flowers online because their life is so tragic.

 Some of these folks have a diagnosed disorder including depression, bipolar disorder and others that might contribute to some of their behaviour that strike the rest of us as attention seeking.
 Take Attention-Deficit Hyperactive Disorder (ADHD) as one example.